someotherself/GUSE/README.md

 Inspired by [rencfs](https://github.com/xoriors/rencfs)

-GUSE allows mounting of multiple 'repositories' and manage them independently
+GUSE allows mounting of multiple repositories and manage them independently

 ### The disk structure, as observed by the user is:
 ``` text
 data_dir (Root folder.
 Can be renamed)